On network coding for acyclic networks with delays: Proof of Proposition

 \begin{IEEEproof} As in Proposition \ref{prop4}, we prove the proposition using a variant of the proof for Lemma \ref{lemma2}.
 We again assume that the network we are working with is ${\cal G}^*({\cal V}^*,{\cal E}^*),$ the subnetwork of ${\cal G}$ consisting only of the nodes and edges on the $h_s$ edge-disjoint paths from the source $s$ to each sink $t\in \cal T$.
 We follow an ancestral ordering which enables us to process all outgoing edges of a particular intermediate node before moving to the next.
 As the uniform delay-and-code technique is defined only for the intermediate nodes, we use the non-uniform delay-and-code technique at the source node to preserve the ranks of the matrices $B_t$ for each sink $t,$ until all the edges in $\Gamma_O(s)$ have been processed.

-Now for the intermediate nodes.
 Let $v$ be the intermediate node whose outgoing edges are to be processed together.
-As in the proof of Proposition \ref{prop4}, for each $e \in \Gamma_O(v),$ we have the set $S(e)$ as defined in (\ref{eqn14}), and we seek to iteratively construct $\boldsymbol{u_1},\boldsymbol{u_2},...,\boldsymbol{u_n},$ such that conditions $(1)$ and $(2)$ (as in the proof of Proposition \ref{prop4}) are satisfied.
+As in the proof of Proposition \ref{prop4}, for each $e \in \Gamma_O(v),$ we have the set $S(e)$ as defined in (\ref{eqn14}), and we seek to iteratively construct $\boldsymbol{u_1},\boldsymbol{u_2},...,\boldsymbol{u_n},$ such that conditions $1)$ and $2)$ (as in the proof of Proposition \ref{prop4}) are satisfied.
 Also, (\ref{eqn11}) needs to be satisfied because we seek to design a uniform delay-and-code.

 In the process of choosing each $\boldsymbol{u_i}$ for any particular $e\in\Gamma_O(v),$ the local encoding coefficient $m_{e,p}$ and the delay $a_{e,p}$ ($m_{e,p}$ and $a_{e,p}$ are as in (\ref{eqn10})) corresponding to $e$ and some $p\in\Gamma_I(v)$ has to be chosen.
 Based on the arguments developed in the proof of Proposition \ref{prop4}, the choices for $m_{e,p}$ and $a_{e,p}$ are restricted.
 For any particular $p\in \Gamma_I(v)$ and for any edge $e\in \Gamma_O(v)$ for which $m_{e,p}\neq 0,$ it was shown that there are at most $|{\cal T}|-1$ choices that are not allowed for $a_{e,p}$ in the non-uniform delay-and-code case.